Capture of Hill 60 (Western Front): British preparations

-Battle
+Attack

 17–18 April

 On 17 April at 7:05 p.m., the first pair of mines were blown and the rest ten seconds later.
 Débris was flung almost 300 ft into the air and scattered for 300 yd in all directions, causing some casualties to the attacking battalions of the 13th Brigade of the 5th Division.
-The platoon of Saxon Infantry Regiment 105 (SIR 105) in the front line was killed and the survivors were overwhelmed, those capable of resistance being bayoneted; twenty Germans were taken prisoner for a British loss of seven casualties.
-An attempt to counter-attack by the 2nd Company, SIR 105 but the attack lacked liaison with the flanking companies, since the mine explosion led to the approaches being open to view by the British.
-Some of the survivors of the 2nd Company ran back in fear that German gas cylinders earlier placed in the front line, had been ruptured.
+The German garrison was overwhelmed, a platoon of Saxon Infantry Regiment 105 (SIR 105) in the front line being killed, the men of the garrison capable of resistance were bayoneted and twenty Germans were taken prisoner for seven British casualties.
+An attempt to counter-attack was made by the 2nd Company, SIR 105 but the attack lacked liaison with the flanking companies, since the mine explosion led to the approaches being open to view by the British.
+Some of the survivors of the 2nd Company ran back in fear that German gas cylinders, earlier placed in the front line, had been ruptured.
 The British began to consolidate and by 12:30 a.m., had dug two communication trenches to connect the new positions to the old front line.

 German artillery-fire gradually increased on the hill, after falling around it for some time and at around 11:10 p.m. four companies from IR 99, IR 143 and a machine-gun section attacked from the front and on both flanks.
 The attack was repulsed by British machine-gun fire but on the right, the 8th Company of SIR 105 and pioneers managed to bomb their way close to the craters and dug in under artillery-fire.
-Around 3:15 to 4:00 a.m. on 18 April, three German counter-attacks began which were repelled with many losses; bombing parties of 2nd Company, Pioneer Bataillon 15 got into a crater on the German left flank but were then annihilated.
+Around 3:15 to 4:00 a.m. on 18 April, three German counter-attacks began which were repelled with many losses; bombing parties of 2nd Company, Pioneer Bataillon 15, got into a crater on the German left flank but were then annihilated.
 German high explosive and gas shells and machine-gun fire in enfilade from Zandvoorde and the Caterpillar, forced the British back to the crest, except on the right flank, where they were forced further back.
 German attacks continued all day on 18 April but at 6:00 p.m., a counter-attack by two British battalions retook the hill.